Noah Zerr

-Noah Zerr (born July 20, 1998) is a Canadian professional football offensive lineman for the Saskatchewan Roughriders of the Canadian Football League (CFL).
+Noah Zerr (born July 20, 1998) is a Canadian professional football offensive lineman.
 He played U Sports football for the Saskatchewan Huskies.
-He has also been a member of the BC Lions and Hamilton Tiger-Cats of the CFL.
+He has been a member of the BC Lions, Hamilton Tiger-Cats, and Saskatchewan Roughriders of the Canadian Football League (CFL).

 Early life

 Zerr was born in Langenburg, Saskatchewan and attended Yorkton Regional High School in Yorkton, Saskatchewan.

 University career

 Zerr played four seasons of U Sports football with the Saskatchewan Huskies.
 He was named a first team All-Canadian and Canada West All-Star in 2021.